dfelinto/virtual_reality_viewport/README.md

 Acknowledgements
 ================
 * Visgraf / IMPA - for supporting the core of the addon development
+* Djalma Lucio for peer review and discussions about the bridge implementation
 * Campbell Barton - for reviewing and contributing to the patches for Blender core
 * Thanks for all the testers